NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 - Sufficient information so that someone can understand what has been done without having to ask others
 - Described mistakes, so they can be avoided in future applications of the protocol

 While the protocol is a confirmed recipe for making research data in an experiment, some information surrounding the experiment is good to keep separate records on, in a lab notebook.
 The notebook is your place for notes and comments on the protocol.
-In addition to being kept well organised and accurate, a lab notebook can include:
+In addition to being kept well organised and accurate, a lab notebook can include the following:

 - Relevant details on what you did in the lab, when, and how
 - Your name and affiliation